superbox-dev/unipi-control-os/README.md

 # Unipi Neuron buildroot

-This is an external buildroot tree for the [Unipi Neuron](https://www.unipi.technology/) with preinstalled [Unipi Control](https://github.com/mh-superbox/unipi-control).
+This is an external buildroot tree for the [Unipi Neuron](https://www.unipi.technology/) and the [Unipi Control](https://github.com/mh-superbox/unipi-control).

 Device config for:
 * Unipi Neuron - RPi 3B+